Center-for-Health-Data-Science/pdbcraft/doc/source/installation_conda.rst

 Step 4 - Get pdbcraft
 ---------------------

+First, move to the directory where you wanto to install pdbcraft.

-Clone the source code from its GitHub repository within a directory of your choice and enter the local copy of the repository.
+Then, clone the source code from its GitHub repository within a directory of your choice and enter the local copy of the repository.

 .. code-block:: shell

     git clone https://github.com/Center-for-Health-Data-Science/pdbcraft.git

-If the ``git`` command is unavailable, you can download the repository content as a ZIP file from the pdbcraft GitHub repository web page and unzip it.
+If the ``git`` command is unavailable, you can download the repository content as a ZIP file from the web page of pdbcraft's GitHub repository and unzip it.

 Step 5 - Install pdbcraft
 -------------------------